northflank-examples/react-themes-demo/README.md

 This is a demo React + styled-components application demonstrating how you can give users a choice of theme inside your own app.

+### Running

+1. Clone or download this repository
+2. `cd react-themes-demo`
+3. `yarn install`
+4. `yarn start`
+5. Visit http://localhost:9000 in your browser

 ### Author

 Tom Snelling